Recent Projects

 We performed a computational study of the behavior of "power users" on Reddit.
 We found that users move through the social network in strategic ways, and that as they rise to power they increasingly use their power to drive division.
 We suggest new strategies for taming radicalization and addressing misinformation networks online.

-We use techniques from multilingual embedding alignment to automatically discover polarized word meanings across communities, enabling a large-scale, multidimensional, and unsupervised study of worldview differences online.
+We align unsupervised word embeddings to automatically discover polarized word meanings across communities, find unexpected conceptual homomorphisms, and enable the study of ideological and worldview differences in text.

 Using methods from link analysis, we identify the most influential and powerful users on Reddit.
 Then, we explore how they move across communities over time.